freewayprojects/linux-server-initial-setup-guide/README.md

 # Setup steps

-## Check the server clock

 In the server installation the server BIOS clock should have been set correctly.
-It is very important that the server clock is correct as well.
+It is very important that the server operating system is reporting the correct datetime as well.
 The package managers, logging tools, certificates etc rely on the server time clock being correct.

-### Checking the server datetime clock
+## Checking the operating system datetime

+To start with the server datetime should be checked.
+On most Linux servers the date and time can be checked by running the date command.

 | Disttribution | Versions |
 | --- | --- |